floorford/bootcamp--week-09--react/challenges/02/README.md

 1) Create a `<Clicked>` component.
 It should initially display "Not clicked" in a `<p>`.
 Once it's been clicked it should change to "Clicked".

-2) Update your `<Square colour="hotpink">` component so that the background starts red, but when it is clicked it changes to the passed in colour.
+2) Update your `<Square colour="hotpink">` component so that the background starts green, but when it is clicked it changes to the passed in colour.
 It should alternate every time you click.

 3) Create `<ToggleText initial="Hello" alternate="World">` component.
 It should consist of a `<p>` and a `<button>Toggle</button>`.
 When the `<button>` is clicked the text of the `<p>` tag should alternate between `initial` and `alternate`.